SoftwareAG/c8y-docs/content/oee/oee-administration-bundle/matching-data.md

 The Actual Production Amount can be determined, among other methods, with an IF-THEN rule.

-In this example we derive the produced amount from an event "StateEvent" of the machine "CCS_804".
+In this example we derive the produced amount from an event "StateEvent" of the machine "Slicer".
 As soon as the "content$sub_state$id" of the event has the content "3", it can be deduced that a workpiece has been produced.
 The same also works for measurements or alarms.

 ![Mapping view for splitting](/images/oee/administration/mapping-view-for-splitting-1.png)